Nicocovi/Master-Thesis-Prototype/README.md

 ![Process](https://github.com/Nicocovi/Master-Thesis-Prototype/blob/master/imgs/process.png)

-To retrieve EA relevant information for a service running on a cloud-based environment the information is retrieved already during the application development pipeline and continiuous integration tool.
+To retrieve EA relevant information for an application running on a cloud-based environment the information is retrieved already during the application development pipeline and continuous integration tool.
 The EA relevant information collection process within the continuous integration tool is divided into two jobs.
-The first job is the job itself in jenkins to build and deploy the service into the cloud.
+The first job is illustrated in figure 4.5 as Groovy script.
 The second job is the crawler job which runs every certain time collecting the cloud and runtime information of the service.
-To enable the first job a groovy script has to be included into the repository of the version control service.
-The groovy-script describes the pipeline.
+To enable the first job a groovy script has to be included into the repository of the version control service (requirement: pipeline script).
+The groovy-script represents the pipeline script.
 The pipeline shown in the picture above is divided into the following stages:

 #### Get sources:
 This stage gets the latest code of the version control service.
-In this case the web-based hosting service for version control Github-Enterprise is used.
+In this case the web-based hosting service for version control Github is used.
+The CD/CI Tool Jenkis downloads the repository locally.

 #### Validate configuration:
 To enable the retrievement of the business specific information and to enable the federated approach of the EA documentation, the configuration file has to be validated.
 The configuration file contains the links to other tools such a link to the PPM (Jira), a link to the CMDB, a link to the wiki, etc. The developers need to manually maintain and update the configuration file.

-If the configutation file exists in the repository and it contains a link to the PPM tool in this case Jira the pipeline does not fail.
+If the configuration file exists in the repository and it contains a link to the PPM tool in this case Jira the pipeline does not fail.
 Otherwise the pipeline fails to disable the inconsistent documentation regarding the business specific information.

 #### Get Jira information:
 The stage "Get jira information" collects the business specific information.
+The stage is divided into two small parts to gather the information.

+The first part makes a call to retrieve the information stored at the project level in jira.
+This information gets the project id, the project name, the project owner and the project description.

+The second part iterates through the issues assigned to the jira project.
+Every jira issue contains a standard field "component", which means to which child component of the parent application the issues is assigned to.
+Since jira does only allow to add customized fields at an issue level, each issue needs to contain the information of the domain, subdomain and product.
+To ensure the data quality attributes, the fields need to be mandatory when creating a new issue.
+The aggregated information of this part is stored at a global variable in the groovy script to be pushed at the documentation stage together with the information collected during the other stages.
-As shown in the picture above this stage retrieves the domain, subdomain, owner, product and description information from jira.
-Therefore every service can be aligned to a domain, subdomain and a product during the pipeline.
+As shown in the picture above this stage aggregates information from jira to the information being documented.
+Therefore every deployed aritfact can be aligned to a domain, subdomain and a product during the pipeline.
 This stage is the innovative part of the documentation process.
-Disabling the deployment of a service to the cloud before having the business-specific information of the service ensures that the EA information at the end is consistent.
+Disabling the deployment of a service to the cloud before having the business-specific information of the service ensures that the EA information is consistent and complete.

 #### Build:
-Since the build stage together with the deployment stage are one of the most time consuming stages the build and deployment stages where defined after collection the business-specific information.
-As mentioned before collecting the business information during the documentation process takes less time than the build and deployment stage.
-To establish high quality of the EA information the pipeline fails.
-The build-stage buils the downloaded code of the version control service with the commands defined in this stage.
+Since the build stage together with the deployment stage are one of the most time consuming stages, the build and deployment stages where defined after collecting the business-specific information.
+The reason for this is that a completeness of the documentation is ensured.
+The build-stage builds the downloaded code of the version control service with the commands defined in this stage.
+In this case Springboot applications were used to test the approach.
+Therefore Maven and/or Gradle commands were used to build the code.
 Depending on the size of the repository this stage may take some time.

 #### Deploy:
 The deployment stage is also one of the most time consuming stages during this proposed pipeline.
 For the demonstration of this documentation process CloudFoundry is used as a multi-cloud application platform.
-This stage first connects to the cloud api endpoint with the credentials stored in the continuous delivery tool (jenkins).
-After authenticating, the defined organisation and space of CloudFoundry is selected.
-The service is then pushed to the platform.
-If a manifest-yaml-file is defined, the specified information of that file are used fot the cloud configuration.
-After the command for pushing, the platform downloads the buildpacks and software dependencies of the service being pushed.
-The platform returns a message with the status of that the service.
-This means if the service was successfully or unsuccessfully deployed.
+This stage first connects to the cloud API endpoint with the credentials stored in the continuous delivery tool (jenkins).
+After authenticating, the organization and space of CloudFoundry are selected.
+The artifact is then pushed to the platform.
+If a manifest-yaml-file is defined in the repository, the specified information of that file is used for the cloud configuration.
+After executing the push command automatically, the platform downloads the buildpacks and software dependencies of the pushed artifact.
+The platform returns a message with the status of that the artifact.
+This means if the artifact was successfully or unsuccessfully deployed.

 #### Get Runtime Information:
 Once the service was successfully deployed to the cloud the runtime information is retrieved.
 The information collected in this stage contains the following attributes: